HTaamas/md-viewer-python-edition/README.md

-# A very sleek and simple .md file viewer
+# A good looking and simple md file viewer

 This has a python web server(flask) that hosts a web based file picker and file viewer